A flame propagation model on a network with application to a blocking problem: An application: the blocking problem

-\begin{Remark} One could be interested in a cost functional on $\Sigma_{ad}$ which takes into account other terms, as the cost of blocking a junction, beside the length of the burnt region.
-For instance, consider the cost
+\begin{Remark} It is possible to consider a cost functional on the set of the admissible strategies $\G_{ad}$ which takes into account not only the part of the network destroyed by the fire but also other terms, such as the cost of blocking a given junction.
+Consider the cost functional $ { \cal I}:\G_{ad}\to\R$ given by

-where $\a_i$ represents the cost of blocking the vertex $x_i$ while $\b_j$ represents the damage of the destruction of edge $e_j$ by fire.
-Clearly, the minimum of ${ \cal I}$ exists since $\gS_{ad}$ is finite, but it seems more difficult to characterize the optimal strategy because it will strongly depend on the geometry of the network. \end{Remark}
+(recall that either $e_j\subset R^\s $ or $ e_j\cap R^\s =\emptyset$).
+The first term represent the cost of blocking the node $x_i$ and can depend on various parameter (distance of the node from $x_0$, accessibility of $x_i$, cost of blocking $x_i$, etc.) while the second term is the cost of the burnt region with a given cost $\b_j$ for each arc.
+Clearly, the minimum of ${ \cal I}(\cdot)$ exists since $\gS_{ad}$ is finite, but it seems more difficult to characterize the optimal strategy. \end{Remark}